curry-packages/stylechecker/README.md

 There, a check is turned on if its values is `1` and it is turned off if its values is `0`.
-The following code shows a possible configuration (the default configuration can be found in `config/currystylecheckrc`):
+The following code shows a possible configuration (the default configuration can be found in the file `config/currystylecheckrc` in the package sources):

     -- configuration for style-check tool